The SEND Partnership name has been changed to SEND Information Advice and Support Service (SENDIASS).

 Sometimes information alone is not enough

 You may want help to gather information, make sense of it and apply it to your own situation.
-We call this ‘advice’ and we offer this service by email, on the telephone, face to face and through work with groups or in training.
+They call this ‘advice’ and they offer this service by email, on the telephone, face to face and through work with groups or in training.

-When we are not able to help, we will do our best to tell you about or put you in touch with other groups or organisations that can help.
-We call this ‘signposting’.
+When they are not able to help, they will do their best to tell you about or put you in touch with other groups or organisations that can help.
+They call this ‘signposting’.

 Is the service confidential?

-YES!
-We will not share your information with anyone unless you tell us we can.
-The only exception to this would be because we have a specific concern about a child’s safety.
+YES! they will not share your information with anyone unless you tell them they can.
+The only exception to this would be because they have a specific concern about a child’s safety.

-We will often work with parents and children or young people together.
-Sometimes we will work with them separately.
-When we do this the same confidentiality rules apply.
+They will often work with parents and children or young people together.
+Sometimes they will work with them separately.
+When they do this the same confidentiality rules apply.

 What is a personal budget?